Guide to financing a home in Mexico (as a non-Mexican)

 How many years of finance do developers offer in Mexico?

-However some developers can offer 5 to 10 years in finance.
+However, some developers can offer 5 to 10 years in finance.
 And if it’s a rental property – allow the rental income from your property to pay for itself over time.

-2. Finance in the US or Canada with USD
+2. Finance in the USA with USD

 Some individuals have used this method to purchase real estate in Mexico.

-- Cash out refinance against your current mortgage.
+- Cash-out refinance against your current mortgage.